 The project will develop a 5-semester VET (qualification) programme in 11 EU languages with an innovative approach: In addition to technical skills specific to DLTs, the CHAISE Curriculum will also include non-technical soft skills to respond to the specific needs of modern work environments including problem-solving, team work, and a customer-oriented and entrepreneurial mindset.
 In addition, all learning materials developed by the project will be consolidated into an open online course.
 Finally, CHAISE will also develop the first-ever “Blockchain Specialist” occupational profile in line with existing competences and qualification frameworks to guarantee a common language for digital skills descriptions.
 Stay tuned for more information about the project!
 The project is currently developing its online presence, including a website and social media channels.

-“We at the IOTA Foundation strive to not only develop the most empowering open-source DLT technology stack out there, but also actively contribute to the successful application of our technology across societal domains.
-For this reason, we are delighted to join leading organizations from both the field of vocational education, and DLT industry leaders to jointly strengthen the leading role of the European Union in realizing the potential of distributed technologies”, Holger Köther, Director of Partnerships at the IOTA Foundation.
+According to Holger Köther, Director of Partnerships at the IOTA Foundation: "We at the IOTA Foundation strive to not only develop the most empowering open-source DLT technology stack out there, but also actively contribute to the successful application of our technology across societal domains.
+For this reason, we are delighted to join leading organizations from both the field of vocational education, and DLT industry leaders to jointly strengthen the leading role of the European Union in realizing the potential of distributed technologies”.

-The IOTA Foundations participation in CHAISE is 100% funded over the four year period through the ERASMUS+ program.
-IF seeks to extend the work to our diverse ecosystem to collect and reflect the needs of our valued partners to ensure targeted, high quality educational resources on the intersection of Distributed Ledger and Internet of Things Technologies.
+The IOTA Foundation's participation in CHAISE is fully funded over the four year period through the ERASMUS+ program.
+The IOTA Foundation seeks to extend the work to our diverse ecosystem to collect and reflect the needs of our valued partners to ensure targeted, high quality educational resources on the intersection of DLT and the Internet of Things.